shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 When Sui woke up, he found the note Reesu left him.
 He felt betrayed and abandoned for no reason.
 He and Leona set out to go back to Canadia.

 When they got to Canadia, where they took care of a rat infestation in the syrup salesman’s basement.
-Sui got bit by a rat, which seemed to suck blood out of him.
-Leona got the rat off him and they killed the rest of the rats.
+Sui got bitten by a rat, which seemed to suck blood out of him.
+Leona got the rat off him, and they killed the rest of the rats.

 The syrup salesman told them that their party set sail on a boat earlier that day, and were long gone.
 Sui and Leona spent the night in Canadia.